kjw/supercheck/README.rst

 This arbitrary definition returns a "zero" point with at least 10% probability (actually a tiny bit higher because the second case may inadvertently return a zero point).
-Having zero points turn up 10% of the time will improve the chances of a test hitting a boundry case.
+Having zero points turn up 10% of the time will improve the chances of a test hitting a corner case.
 If our arbitrary method consisted only of the body of the second case then we would get very few zero points.

 All arbitrary methods must be called ``arbitrary``, must be public, must be static